Bannau Brycheiniog by Cycle | Day Two

 Talybont-on-Usk to Trapp

-Very much unlike the first day, my second day started off with heavy rain.
-As the day progressed, the weather improved slightly as I climbed deep into the heart of Bannau Brycheiniog and made my way across the high plateau toward the village of Trapp.
+Unlike the first day, my second day started off with heavy rain.
+However, the weather improved as I climbed deep into the heart of Bannau Brycheiniog and made my way across the high plateau toward the village of Trapp.

 DAY TWO